foundation-go/foundation/ENV.md

 - `KAFKA_BROKERS`: A coma-separated list of Kafka brokers to connect to.
 Must be set when using any of the Kafka features.
 - `KAFKA_CONSUMER_ENABLED`: Whether to enable the Kafka consumer.
 Default: `false`.
 - `KAFKA_PRODUCER_ENABLED`: Whether to enable the Kafka producer.
 Default: `false`.
+- `KAFKA_TLS_DIR`: The directory containing the TLS certificates for Kafka.
+Leave empty to disable TLS.
+  The directory must contain the following files:
+  - `ca.crt`: The CA certificate.
+  - `server.crt`: The client certificate.
+  - `server.key`: The client key.

 ## Outbox